MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcheaderctrl-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to enable multiple column sort mode; FALSE to disable multiple column sort mode and to remove any columns from the list of sorted columns.
+[in] TRUE to enable multiple column sort mode; FALSE to disable multiple column sort mode and to remove any columns from the list of sorted columns.
 The default value is TRUE.

 ### Remarks
  Use this method to enable or disable multiple column sort mode.
 Two or more columns can participate in a sort if the header control is in multiple column sort mode.